aaaronorg/art_aaaronorg/collections/_posts/2018-09-16-Sum-of-many-parts.md

 layout:     single
 title:      Introduction
 date:       2018-09-16 16:00
-excerpt:    Outline of how this course will be broken down.
+excerpt:    Outline of how this theory will be broken down.
 categories: Courses
 tags: Procreate watercolour workflow
 ---